 - Consolidation to a single obligation with a lower monthly payment can give a false sense of security.
 If borrowers don’t change existing bad debt habits and actually start saving instead of spending, the debt can grow.

 - These long loans may actually add up to a greater total interest paid over the length of the loan, depending on the length of the loan vs other debt.
-Discover Home Equity Loans offers loans of 10, 12, 15 and 20 years.
+Discover Home Loans offers loans of 10, 15, 20 and 30 years.

 - If home values in the community decline, using a large part of the equity in a home can put the borrower “under water” on the loan, meaning the homeowner owes more than the home is worth.